Right to Information

 Third Party Consultation

-If the documents requested contain information which may reasonably be expected to be of concern to a government, agency or relevant third party then the documents may not be released until consultation with the third party occurs.
-Should consultation be required, a further 10 business days is added onto the timeframe to allow for such consultation.
+If the documents requested contain information that may reasonably be expected to be of concern to a government, agency or relevant third party, the documents may not be released until consultation with the third party occurs.
+Should consultation be required, a further 10 business days is added to the processing period to allow for such consultation.

 Disclosure Log

-Townsville City Council provides access to documents released following a decision pursuant to the Right to Information Act 2009.
+Council provides access to documents released following a decision pursuant to the Right to Information Act 2009.
 The Disclosure Log contains a summary of the documents released including a brief description, release type and number of pages.
-Please note that documents containing personal information will not be provided.
+Please note that documents containing personal information will not be included in the disclosure log.

-Should you wish to access any of the information contained within these disclosures, please contact Legal Services on 07 4727 9017.
+Should you wish to access any of the information contained within these disclosures, please contact Legal Services by email at legals@townsville.qld.gov.au.

 - 2023/24 Disclosure Log (PDF, 116.8 KB)